-We entered into an offer letter with Mr. Rose in December 2014 that sets forth, among other things, an annual base salary and participation in a subsequently approved annual incentive bonus program payable based on the achievement of annual performance goals as established by our Board of Directors or Compensation Committee.
-The letter also provides for certain option awards, each of which has previously been granted and is described in more detail above in the chart entitled "Outstanding Equity Awards as of December 31, 2022."
-Mr. Rose's annual base salary was most recently increased to \$430,000, effective January 2023.
+We entered into an offer letter with Mr. Rose in December 2014 that sets forth, among other things, an annual base salary and participation in an annual incentive bonus program payable based on the achievement of annual performance goals as established by our Board of Directors or Compensation Committee.
+Mr. Rose's annual base salary was most recently increased to \$445,100, effective January 2024.
 Mr. Rose is eligible to earn an annual incentive bonus of up to 45% of his base salary based on the achievement of annual performance goals as established by our Board of Directors or Compensation Committee.